lucasviner/Geographic-Route-Mapping-and-Medieval-Monuments-Routing/README.md

 5. View Segments
   - Creates a static map image of the segments and saves it as a PNG file.
   ##### Design decisions
-  - La mida dels segments en aquest graf es 2.
+  - The size of the segments in this graph is 2.
-  - El color dels segments es el negre.
+  - The color of the segments is black.

 #### Monuments
 This script is designed to handle monument processing for the Medieval Routes Project.
 It provides functionality to download monument data from a website, parse and save this data, load monuments from a file, and filter monuments based on a specified bounding box.